juexingyezuile/juexingyezuile.github.io/_pages/about.md

 I am currently a Master student of Computer Engineering at the <a href="https://cs.nju.edu.cn/rl/index.htm">Reasoning and Learning Research Group of NJU</a>, under the supervision of Prof. <a href="https://is.nju.edu.cn/d3/56/c58208a643926/page.htm">Yang Gao</a>.
 Before that, I received my B.S. degree in Information and Computing Science from Harbin Institute of Technology, Weihai.

 My research interests lie in the artificial intelligence, computational game theory, and reinforcement learning.
 I design and implement novel algorithms and desicion systems that enable agents more intelligent and more efficient.
-Recently, I am specifically interested in game AI, aiming at exploring enhanced techniques and frameworks (with ML, RL, SL, LLM etc.) for building powerful AI agents in computer games.
+Recently, I am specifically interested in game AI, aiming at exploring enhanced techniques and frameworks (with ML, RL, IL, LLM etc.) for building powerful AI agents in computer games.

 Besides, I am passionate about traveling.